Letting Loose at the Minnesota Children’s Museum

 As an adult, we have been trained to follow directions.
-We were taught that in order for you to get the desired results, you must follow the directions and then you’ll have the desired outcome.
+We were taught that in order for you to get the desired results, you must follow the directions, and then you’ll have the desired outcome.
 But what if that was all taken away, and we were left to figure out something for ourselves?
 What if we did things our own way?
 What could we create?
-The Minnesota Children’s Museum in St. Paul of has does just that!
-That’s why it’s the best kids museum in Minnesota.
+The Minnesota Children’s Museum in St. Paul of has done just that!
+That’s why it’s the best kids’ museum in Minnesota.

 Best Kids Museum in Minnesota